-Energy_profile.pdf is an energy diagram with the relevant paths.
-If you change the value[ImpPaths] in the kinetics section of the input data (see below), you will incorporate/remove some pathways.
+Energy_profile.pdf is an energy diagram with the relevant paths, which are those that participate in the dynamics at the conditions of interest.
+If you change the value[ImpPaths] in the kinetics section of the input data (see below), you can incorporate/remove some pathways (the maximum number of TSs in the profile is 100).
 In our example, the energy diagram is the following: